-Leather holsters are problematic for this reason because they can collapse when there's no gun inside, especially IWB holsters.
-It can take two hands, one to hold the gun and another to hold the holster.
-That's not a good thing.
+- Like nylon, leather holsters are problematic for this reason because they can collapse when there's no gun inside, especially when being used as an IWB holster.

-Every person's body is unique, and the pants you wear one day may fit differently than pants you wear the next day.
+Every person's body is unique, and the pants you wear one day may fit differently than the pants you wear the next day.
 Given this fact, why should you expect a non-adjustable holster to fit you properly?
 The chances are just too low.

 Some holster companies offer different options for their holsters.
 For example, you can sometimes buy the same holster in low and high ride heights.
 But that means you may need to buy two different holsters for those two pairs of pants!
 Or, you could buy one holster that's adjustable for ride height and cant.

 The more flexible the holster is, the more options you have for concealment.
 If you learn how to wear a gun holster, you'll also grasp why flexibility is important.

 6. Quality of the Craftsmanship

 Quality is something you have to pay for upfront but will save you money over the years.
 There are a lot of things to love about leather holsters, but leather is an organic material that's susceptible to wear and tear, even when it's been broken in and conditioned.
-Sweat, especially, can penetrate leather--and make its way to your gun!
+Sweat, especially, can penetrate leather and then make its way to your gun!

-That means leather will eventually become unsuitable as a holster, despite its expense.
+- That means leather will eventually become unsuitable as a holster, despite its expense.

-Kydex holsters will last longer.
+- Kydex holsters will last longer.
 They do not need conditioning and do not care if they get wet.
 Carbon fiber has the same advantages as well.

 However, not all holsters are created equal.
 There are plenty of low-quality gun molds out there.
-That's why We The People holsters makes all of their molds in-house.
+That's why We The People holsters make all of their molds in-house.

 When shopping for the best holster possible, make sure you choose a holster with a lifetime guarantee.
 If it's made in America, all the better!

 7. Proper Fit

-The fit will be too tight or too loose.
-Retention will be all over the place.
-And they won't be as concealable as possible.
+- The fit will be too tight or too loose.
+Retention will be all over the place, and they won't be as concealable as possible.

-Holsters that fit any gun have their place, but that place is not on your person when you need to conceal a firearm.
+- Holsters that fit any gun have their place, but that place is not on your person when you need to conceal a firearm.

 - Make sure to use a holster that has been molded to fit your exact model of pistol.
 Kydex does this very well.
-There's no doubt that you can mold leather too, but it will be thicker and not as detailed as a molded Kydex holster.
+There's no doubt that you can mold leather too, but it will be thicker and not as detailed as a molded kydex holster.

 You carry a pistol to keep you and your family safe.
 Shouldn't the holster help with that goal?
 Not every holster does so, however.
 For example, some holsters do not cover the trigger guard.
 It could get snagged and fire through the holsters.

-Many other kydex holsters are built past the trigger guard entirely, which will cause it to pinch your fingers while you holster, or force you to change your grip when re-holstering or drawing your firearm.
+- Many other kydex holsters are built past the trigger guard entirely, which will cause it to pinch your fingers while you holster or force you to change your grip when re-holstering or drawing your firearm.

 9. Ease of Drawing

 If you need to draw your pistol, every second counts, and you don't want to fight against your holster to draw your gun!

-- A properly molded Kydex holster with appropriate retention, set at a ride height and angle that's specific to your body, will let the gun almost jump into your hands.
+- A properly molded kydex holster with appropriate retention, set at a ride height and angle that's specific to your body, will let the gun almost jump into your hands.
 A good IWB holster with retention is noteworthy in this regard.

 10. Ease of Attachment

 Your pistol can't defend you if you've left it at home.
-When you're choosing a holster, try to find one that's easy to put on and take off and can fit under a variety of clothing.
+When you're choosing a holster, try to find one that's easy to put on and take off and can fit under various clothing.

-Would they have been secure?
-Yes.
-But they would have stayed secure at home because I already have too much junk to mess with when I head out.We The People holsters have clips that are designed in-house to be easy to use so you don't need to worry about this.
-Our gun clips easy to remove, but only when you want to do so.
+Fortunately, We The People Holsters have clips designed in-house to be easy to use, so you don't need to worry about this.
+Our gun and holster clips are easy to remove, but only when you want to do so.